-Article 19: Creation of Standing Board Committees
+Article 18: Creation of Standing Board Committees

-The Board may establish one or more Standing Board Committees, each of them composed of three voting Board members (or their permitted alternates) at least.
-Each of the Standing Board Committees shall have a chair person.
-The members of these Standing Board Committees shall be appointed by the Board.
-The Board shall determine the duration of the charge of the members of the Standing Board Committees.
+The Board may establish one or more Standing Board Committees, each of them composed of a minimum of three voting Board members (or their Alternate Board Members).
+Each of the Standing Board Committees shall have a chair.
+The chair and members of these Standing Board Committees shall be appointed by the Board.
+The Board shall determine the duration of the term of the chair and members of the Standing Board Committees.

-The Standing Board Committees shall report to the Board, as determined in the By-laws and by the Board from time to time.
+The Standing Board Committees shall report to the Board, as determined by the Board from time to time.

-The functions the Standing Board Committees and any requirements for members shall be specified in the By-laws and such other directions as may be provided by the Board from time to time.
+The functions of the Standing Board Committees and any requirements for members (including with regard to delegate members) shall be specified in the Charter for each Standing Board Committee as approved by the Board from time to time.